-Growing up in Flin Flon, Manitoba, a small mining community approximately 800 kilometers north of Winnipeg where my father ran the mining operation, it seemed natural that I would begin my career in Labour Relations.
+Growing up in Flin Flon, Manitoba, a small mining community approximately 800 kilometres north of Winnipeg where my father ran the mining operation, it seemed natural that I would begin my career in Labour Relations.
 That role would be the first of what would become a long career in manufacturing where, at the time, women and people of colour were few and far between – especially in leadership roles.

 Professionally, I grew up in the automotive industry, a definite ‘man’s world’.
 I was often the only woman on the team, in a meeting, or in a room; I was one of a handful of female operations leaders.
 Often, in the early days, when women crossed the plant floor, we were greeted with whistles, catcalls, pinups and propositions.
 It was commonplace.